armada-ths/old.armada.nu/content/exhibitor_info.md

 <a class="anchor" id="students-find-exhibitors"></a>
 #### How do students find exhibitors on the platform

-Students will be able to see a grade of relevance based on your desired criterions.
+Students will be able to see a grade of relevance based on your desired criteria.
 Our ambition is that this will increase relevance and therefore increase the quality of the fair in general.

-<a class="anchor" id="you-find-exhibitors"></a>
+<a class="anchor" id="you-find-students"></a>
 #### How you find students on the platform

 You can filter on desired programs and masters, academic age etc. on all students registered on the platform.
 When you have found your candidates you can reach out to them yourself as well.